“Getting sales is so hard!”

 1. Get talking about what your passionate about on social media, give value and grow your audience

 2. Listen carefully to what people are asking you, what do they want to learn?

 3. Create a mini free offer that addresses a tiny bit essential part of the full solution you can provide.

 4. Share this offer in exchange for an email so you are growing your email list

 5. Get more active in networking groups, communities where you are naturally part of the conversations (you are not selling)

 6. Now develop your course framework, state the end result when people sign-up.
 But don’t start recording yet.

 7. Start selling the idea of the course to your email list first - validate that people want it and will pay for it.
 The date it starts will be in several weeks time (allowing you to record once it’s validated)

-8. You have paying clients in your course as sales are easy because people want what you are putting out there.
+8. Launch your course to the wider community, in the confidence of knowing people want what you are putting out there.

 As you listened first.